anython/macsanity/README.md

   -h, --help: show this help message and exit

-  -f, --format: {colon,dot,line,space,blank}, The format to use.
+  -f, --format: {colon,dot,line,twoline,space,blank}, The format to use.
 If not specified, all formats will be printed.

   -u, --uppercase: Prints the MAC address in uppercase.